winterfive/design-patterns/iterator-pattern/README.md

 ![Basic Iterator UML](https://user-images.githubusercontent.com/22779199/37984281-df1f8f56-31c3-11e8-8575-4171a32960c7.png)

 The UML below shows the code in this folder.
 We've got two menus that are very similar(they both use createIterator() and addItem()).
-Thw waitress class currently has to deal with each menu seperately(breaking the "Do not depend on concrete classes" rule).
+The waitress class currently has to deal with each menu seperately(breaking the "Do not depend on concrete classes" rule).
 Since they share methods, I will create an interface to deal with that, removing some responsibility from the waitress.
 I'll do that in the built-in implementation of Iterator.

 ![Waitress and Menu Iterator diagraphm](https://user-images.githubusercontent.com/22779199/37985327-78bd56c8-31c6-11e8-8f6b-9e99d22f3e3e.jpg)